landoskape/dominoes/docs/pointerArchComp_TSP.md

 learning trajectory, it is much more informative to focus on the testing results.

-NOTE: I trained the SL networks to perform a complete cycle (i.e. go to every city and return to the first one) but trained the RL networks to perform the cycle without returning to the initial city - hence the shorter tour lengths.

 Here's the fraction of completed tours:

 ![tsp rl - fraction completed](media/ptrArchComp_TSP_RL_tourComplete.png)